aaronpriven/Array-2D-pm/README.md

     `Spreadsheet::ParseXLSX`, which accepts a name or an index.
 If nothing is passed, it requests sheet 0 (the first sheet).

-- **new\_from\_file(_filespec_)**
+- **new\_from\_file(_filespec_, _filetype_)**

-    Returns a new object from a file on disk.
-If the file has the extension .xlsx, passes that file to `new_from_xlsx`.
-If the file has the extension .txt, .tab, or .tsv, slurps the file in memory and passes the result to `new_from_tsv`.
+    Returns a new object from a file on disk, specified as _filespec_.

-    (Future versions might accept CSV files as well, and test the contents of .txt files to see whether they are comma-delimited or tab-delimited.)
+    If _filetype_ is present, then it must be either 'xlsx' or 'tsv', and it will read the file assuming it is of that type.

-## CLASS/OBJECT METHODS
+    If no _filetype_ is present, it will attempt to use the file's extension to determine the proper filetype.
+Any file whose extension is '.xlsx' will be treated as type 'xlsx', and any file whose extension is either '.tab' or '.tsv' will be treated as type 'tsv'.

-All class/object methods can be called as an object method on a blessed Array::2D object:
+    For the moment, it will also assume that a file whose extension is '.txt' is of type 'tsv'.
+It should be assumed that future versions may attempt to determine whether the file is more likely to be a comma-separated values file instead.
+To ensure that the file will be treated as tab-separated, pass in a filetype explicitly.

-    $self->clone();
+    If the file type is 'xlsx', this method passes that file on to `new_from_xlsx()` and requests the first worksheet.

-Or as a class method, if one supplies the array of arrays as the first
+    If the file type is 'tsv',
-argument:
+    it slurps the file in memory and passes the result to `new_from_tsv`.

-    Array::2D->clone($self);
+    This uses [File::Slurper](https://metacpan.org/pod/File::Slurper), which mus be installed on the system.

-In the latter case, the array of arrays need not be blessed.
+## COPYING AND REARRANGING ARRAYS

 - **clone()**